Word of Life (Sweden)

 Word of Life (Livets Ord) is a megachurch in Uppsala and an international association of churches, within the Swedish Word of Faith movement.
-Livets Ord is the foremost example of the Neo-charismatic movement in Sweden, closely related to Word of Faith, and it may be viewed as a Swedish expression of similar Pentecostal elements in American Christianity.
+Livets Ord is the largest example of the neo-charismatic movement in Sweden, closely related to Word of Faith, and it may be viewed as a Swedish expression of similar Pentecostal elements in American Christianity.

 History

 The congregation was founded in Uppsala by Ulf Ekman on 24 May 1983.
 In 1987, it dedicated its new building in Uppsala.
 In 2012, it founded Word of Life International, an association of churches it helped establish around the world.
 Ekman passed on the local pastorship in Uppsala to Joakim Lundqvist in 2013.
-On 9 March 2014, Ekman announced that he and his wife was leaving the organisation, with the intent of joining the Catholic Church.
+On 9 March 2014, Ekman announced that he and his wife were leaving the organization, with the intent of joining the Catholic Church.
 In April 2022, Jan Blom was installed as the senior pastor.
 In August 2022, Jan Blom was injured in a serious motorcycle accident and is currently on sick leave.
 In the fall of 2023, Livets Ord implemented an interim leadership team of Simon Ahlstrand, Sebastian Asklund and Christian Åkerhielm.
 In the fall 2025, David Ekerbring will begin his tenure as senior pastor.

 Aside from church, the movement also runs academic schools for all ages and Bible schools.
 It sends missionaries to Russia, Ukraine, Armenia, Azerbaijan, Tajikistan, Afghanistan, Israel and India.
-In 2023, Word of Life International would have helped establish 1,000 churches.
+In 2023, Word of Life International had helped establish 1,000 churches.

 Livets Ord Theological Seminary

 The congregation had its own institution of tertiary education, Livets Ord Theological Seminary, between 1994 and 2014.
 It was affiliated with an American institution, Oral Roberts University in Tulsa, Oklahoma, the largest charismatic Christian university in the world, accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 Livets Ord Theological Seminary offered American Bachelor's and master's degrees in New Testament studies, history, education, and other fields under the auspices of Oral Roberts University, but it was never accredited by the Swedish National Agency for Higher Education to award Swedish academic degrees.

-The seminary was announced to be closing in February 2014 due to having been operating under a loss.
+The seminary was announced to be closing in February 2014 because it had been operating at a loss.